m4rok97/docs/src/started.rst

 -------------------

 To learn how to list or cancel jobs, or how to edit client configuration, refer to the :doc:`commands` section.
-For advanced usage, such as building custom images or deploying on clusters, see the :doc:`advanced_usage` guide.